 Surrogates must undergo a psychological screening to ensure a high level of mental stability for pregnancy.
 This also includes a home visit, conducted either virtually or in person, to ensure a proper environment for the baby the surrogate is carrying.
 Finally, it includes ongoing individual and group support for the surrogate throughout her journey.

 Approximately $1,500 and up

 Some surrogates may live in remote areas where the clinic may not be conveniently accessed.
 In these cases, this fee covers the travel expenses for the surrogate or the egg donor.

-Remember that the total cost of each journey will be different depending on a number of factors, such as the chosen surrogate, your location, your medical insurance, and more.
-Make sure to speak with your respective Match Manager to discuss your financial options.
+Remember that the total cost of each journey will be different depending on a number of factors, such as the chosen surrogate, your location, medical insurance, wage status for the surrogate and whether or not she is carrying twins.
+Make sure to anticipate the full range of possible expenses when budgeting for a surrogacy journey.